Associahedra for finite type cluster algebras and minimal relations between $\mathbf{g}$-vectors: Polytopal realizations and type cone of a simplicial fan

 In this paper, we are interested in the set of all possible realizations of~$\Fan$ as the normal fan of a polytope~$P_\b{h}$.
 This was studied by P.~McMullen in~\cite{McMullen-typeCone} (see~\cite[Sect.~9.5]{DeLoeraRambauSantos} for a formulation in terms of chambers of triangulations of vector configurations).

 \begin{definition} The \defn{type cone} of~$\Fan$ is the cone~$\typeCone(\Fan)$ of all $\Fan$-admissible height vectors~$\b{h} \in \R^N$:

 \end{definition}

-Note that the type cone is an open cone and contains a linearity subspace of dimension~$n$ (it is invariant by translation in~$\b{G} \R^n$).
-It is sometimes useful to get rid of the linearity space by considering the projection~$\b{K}\typeCone(\Fan)$.
+Note that the type cone is an open cone and contains a lineality subspace of dimension~$n$ (it is invariant by translation in~$\b{G} \R^n$).
+It is sometimes useful to get rid of the lineality space by considering the projection~$\b{K}\typeCone(\Fan)$.

 We denote by $\ctypeCone(\Fan)$ the closure of $\typeCone(\Fan)$, and call it the \defn{closed type cone} of~$\Fan$.
 It is the closed polyhedral cone defined by the inequalities $\sum_{\ray[s] \in \rays \cup \rays'} \coefficient[{\ray[s]}][\rays][\rays'] \, \b{h}_{\ray[s]} \ge 0$ for any adjacent maximal cones~$\R_{\ge0}\rays$ and~$\R_{\ge0}\rays'$.
 If $\Fan$ is the normal fan of the polytope~$P$, then $\ctypeCone(\Fan)$ is called the \defn{deformation cone} of $P$ in~\cite{Postnikov}, see also~\cite{PostnikovReinerWilliams}.